-- 24. Contractor assures that voluntary contributions shall be solicited in accordance with the following requirements: [OAA Section 315(b)]: - Means tests shall not be used by any contractor for any Title III or Title VII Services: - b.
+- Conform to the appropriate federal, State and local requirements, especially the standards and practices identified in CCR, Title 22, CDA Title III Program Manual, OSHA requirements, current CRFC and San Mateo County Health System policies and procedures; - 2.
+Enter into contracts with subcontractors which require them to provide services pursuant to Title 22 CCR, Sections 7352 through 7364, and ensure all applicable provisions required within this Agreement are included in the subcontract(s); - 3.
+Operate the program for five days of service each week, Monday through Friday.
+An agency may operate at a lesser frequency in a service area where five days per week is not feasible and a lesser frequency is approved in advance by AAS; - 4.
+Contractor assures that voluntary contributions shall be solicited in accordance with the following requirements: [OAA Section 315(b)]: - Means tests shall not be used by any contractor for any Title III or Title VII Services; - b.
 Services shall not be denied to any Title III or Title VII client that does not contribute toward the cost of the services received: - c.
-Methods used to solicit voluntary contributions for Title III and Title VII services shall be non-coercive; - d.
-Each service provider will: - (1) Provide each recipient with an opportunity to voluntarily contribute to the cost of the service: - (2) Clearly inform each recipient that there is no obligation to contribute and that the contribution is purely voluntary; - (3) Protect the privacy and confidentiality of each recipient with respect to the recipient's contribution or lack of contribution; - (4) Establish appropriate procedures to safeguard and account for all contributions; - (5) Donation letters may not resemble a bill or a statement [OAA §315(b)]; - (6) Individual client's donations shall not be tracked by accounts receivable [OAA §315(b)(4)(C)]; - 25.
-Utilize appropriate verbiage in written materials (such as newsletters, menus, newspapers, websites, flyers, publications, etc.) by avoiding the use of language that implies a price or fee for the meal.
-If there is reference to a dollar amount for a meal, the words "suggested donation" or "suggested contribution" must be included.
-AAS reserves the right to disallow payment for the meal if Contractor is out of compliance; - 26.
-Any Title III and Title VII service shall not implement a Cost Sharing program unless so notified by the County; - 27.
-Proof of age or citizenship shall not be required as a condition of receiving services; and - 28.
+Methods used to solicit voluntary contributions for Title III and Title VII services shall be non-coercive: - d.
+Each service provider will: - (1) Provide each recipient with an opportunity to voluntarily contribute to the cost of the service; - (2) Clearly inform each recipient that there is no obligation to contribute and that the contribution is purely voluntary; - (3) Protect the privacy and confidentiality of each recipient with respect to the recipient's contribution or lack of contribution;

+- (4) Establish appropriate procedures to safeguard and account for all contributions; - (5) Donation letters may not resemble a bill or a statement [OAA §315(b)]; - (6) Individual client's donations shall not be tracked by accounts receivable [OAA §315(b)(4)(C)]; - 5.
+Means tests shall not be used by any Contractor for any Title III or Title VII Services; - 6.
+Services shall not be denied to any Title III or Title VII client that does not contribute toward the cost of the services received; - 7.
+Any Title III and Title VII service shall not implement a Cost Sharing program unless so notified by the County; - 8.
+Proof of age or citizenship shall not be required as a condition of receiving services; and - 9.
 An individual's receipt of services under the In-Home Supportive Services Program shall not be the sole cause for denial of any services provided by the AAA or its contractors.